domainic/domainic/docs/experiments/domainic-type-v0.1.0-alpha/KNOWN_ISSUES.md

 # Known Issues

-This document tracks known issues in the domainic-type alpha 3 experiment.
+This document tracks known issues in the Domainic::Type v0.1.0 Alpha experiment.
 Issues will be added as they're discovered through testing and feedback.

 ## Current Issues